Sorry, you need to enable JavaScript to visit this website.

 When should I apply for a reasonable adjustment or accommodation?

 As soon as possible.
 You do not need to wait for registration for your exam to open.
-The sooner you can provide your force with details and supporting evidence of what you need for the exam, the sooner they can process your request and ensure that the adjustments you require can be put in place for you.
+The sooner you can provide your force with details and supporting evidence of what you need for the exam, the sooner they can process your request and ensure that the adjustments you require can be put in place.

 The closing date for applying for a reasonable adjustment or accommodation is the closing date for registration for your particular exam.
 Any requests submitted after this date cannot be guaranteed to be processed and be put in place for the exam.
 Please refer to the relevant candidate handbook for further information.